 To examine the universality of PulseEdit, we analyze the presence of rPPG signals in three facial subregions: forehead, and left and right cheek, shown in Fig. 6.
-The regions are detected automatically according to the facial landmarks.
-Fig. 5 presents the performance of HR estimation from three facial subregions using three rPPG algorithms.
-Since a larger size of ROI generally gives a better average quality of rPPG extraction [36], we expect a reduced accuracy of HR estimation from facial subregions alone, compared with using the whole face region.
+The regions are detected automatically via the facial landmarks.
+Fig. 7 presents the performance of HR estimation from the three facial subregions using the five rPPG algorithms.
+For classical non-deep learning methods, we apply the algorithms within the selected subregions; for deep learning methods, we first warp the polygon regions to regular rectangles with the fitting input size, and then feed them into the models.
+Since a larger size of ROI generally gives a better average quality of rPPG extraction [40], we expect a reduced accuracy of HR estimation from facial subregions alone, compared with using the whole face region.

-From Fig. 5, we observe that HR error from the three facial subregions has a similar trend as that from the whole face region under different λ values.
+From Fig. 7, we observe that HR error from the three facial subregions has a similar trend as that from the whole face region under different λ values.
 For the rPPG-removed videos, the error is much larger than the original videos, when λ is less than 0.5.
 This suggests that the intrinsic rPPG signals are completely erased in all three facial subregions.
 For the rPPG-modified videos, the HR error with respect to the target HR is in an acceptable range, when λ is less than 0.5.
 We can see that the rPPG signals in all three facial subregions are successfully transformed to the target HR.
 In summary, these results indicate that PulseEdit can effectively edit the rPPG signals not only in the global facial region but also in local facial subregions, which satisfies the "universality" requirement.